-Tests Performed - We reviewed five systems development projects to determine if Quality Assurance was performing its duties in accordance with applicable policies and procedures.
+Tests Performed - We reviewed documentation to determine if Quality Assurance was performing its duties in accordance with applicable policies and procedures.

 Results - The Methodology includes the Quality Assurance Review Procedural Manual which addresses the quality assurance function.
 It is Quality Assurance's responsibility to monitor and verify that project teams adhere to the Methodology during each phase of a systems development project.